pokemoncentral/wiki-util/pokemoves-autogen/README.md

 # TODO
 - Move lists in a subdir (`pokemon-names.txt*`)
 - Move `pokemoves-data.lua` (the output) in the appropriate subdir
+- Create a subdir with script/things to build csvs from datamines

 # Credits
 Data in this this project are from: